kartik-v/yii2-builder/README.md

 ];
 ```

 > IMPORTANT: You must setup the primary key attribute as one of your columns with a form input type (and hide if needed) - so that the models are appropriately updated via `loadMultiple` method (even if you reorder or sort the columns).
+You must also set this attribute to be `safe` in your model validation rules.
 For example:

 ```php
 'attributes'=>[